 Do we need to meet with the counsellor in-person?

 No. Some people prefer to meet in-person and for those individuals we have a comfortable office in North Vancouver where you can meet with your counsellor or coach.
 Alternatively, counselling and coaching can be done over the telephone or through secure online video calls.
+Learn what to expect during a couples therapy session.

 Do both partners need to be involved in the counselling sessions?